A Bit About Me

 I’ve had some wonderfully interesting and challenging teaching assignments.
 I’ve taught teenagers in jail, in an open custody situation , in a vocational school, in regular public high schools and in a private school.
 I’ve learned a lot from my students and other teachers, and I want to share the insights and strategies that have earned me a Teacher of Distinction award.
 I want to mentor other teachers.
 So with moral support from my husband, Kurt, and technical support from our two children, Lisa and Chris who are just soooooo computer savvy, I became a blogger and Teachers At Risk was born at the beginning of August 2006.

-The past six years or so has been absolutely amazing.
+The past eight years or so has been absolutely amazing.
 Readers are so encouraging and generous with their support.
 It’s one thing for family to say well done-I mean they’re family after all and you kind of expect some moral support from them, but when people you don’t know give you positive feed back and encouragement that’s a different thing.

 - having about 1 000 000 visitors during these six years from over 100 countries;